CurlyMoo/rules/README.md

 } break;
 ```

-As soon as the event is done we reached the end of the parser loop (all steps were called).
-At the end the `event_cb` is called again, but this time without an event name.
+A rule block ends when all steps where parsed.
+However, when a rule block was called from another rule block, it knows that the last step is to return to the caller rule block.
+So at the very end of the parser the following piece of code is found:
 ```c
 /*
  * Tail recursive